SteadyGiant/visual-majors/README.md

 ## Data

+Following Casselman, I consider someone employed "full-time, year round" if they reported working at least 50 weeks in the last 12 months, and at least 35 "usual" hours of work.
+Someone is considered a "recent graduate" if they have a Bachelor's degree and aged 27 or below.

+I exclude individuals who reported working full-time, but reported total earnings from work which are lower than what they'd earn with the Federal minimum wage.

-The base dataset consists of 2,589,149 rows.
-I got this by excluding (From the raw PUMS dataset) non-civilians, those younger than 22, those without at least a bachelor's degree, and those for which no information on college major was reported.
-I then aggregated this individual-level dataset into major-level datasets.
-There are 173 majors (FO1P) in total, but I dropped majors which had too few people.
-Refer to `process_pums.R` and `compile_data.R` to see all of the exclusions and decisions I made while processing this data.
+There are 173 majors (FO1P) in total in the ACS, but I dropped majors which had too few people.
+Refer to `./src/R/process_ipums.R` to see how I implemented these exclusions and decisions.

 ## Results